No running water at trailer park - Houston Today

 Residents of the Uplands Trailer Court west of Burns Lake have been without running water for more than a month.

 “It’s still not running.
-This is getting to be ridiculous,” court resident Mary Smith told Lakes District News on Feb.
+This is getting to be ridiculous,” court resident Mary Smith told Black Press on Feb.
 5.

 The court lies between Burns Lake and Houston.